gorangiud/SCRIPTS/README.md

 # SCRIPTS
-Simple scripts for parsing and/or processing data
+Simple scripts for parsing and/or processing data from different sources.
+(Content will grow with time)